jacksund/simmate/docs/parameters.md

 ## copy_previous_directory
-Whether to copy the directory from the previous calculation (if there is one) and then use it as a starting point for this new calculation.
+This parameter determines whether to copy the directory from the previous calculation (if one exists) and use it as a starting point for the new calculation.
 This is only possible if you provided an input that points to a previous calculation.
-For example, `structure` would need to use a database-like input:
+For instance, `structure` would need to use a database-like input:

 === "yaml"
     ``` yaml